Legal issue delays team figure skating medal ceremony at Winter Olympics

-The medal ceremony for the team figure skating competition at the Beijing Winter Olympics was delayed Wednesday because of what the International Olympic Committee called a legal issue that could affect medalists.
+The medal ceremony for the team figure skating competition at the Beijing Winter Olympics was delayed because of what the International Olympic Committee on Wednesday called a legal issue that could affect medalists.

 The competition concluded Monday after several days of intense skating during which the Russian Olympic Committee athletes won gold, the United States took silver and Japan bronze.